Where everything's made with love

 Sharing is caring!

-Peony jelly is beautiful and amazing!
-It tastes somewhere between peach and strawberry jelly, yet the unmistakable essence of the amazing fragrance from the showy, short-lived blooms is present.
+Guess what?
+You can make peony jelly — It tastes somewhere between peach and strawberry jelly, yet the unmistakable essence of the showy, short-lived blooms' amazing fragrance is present.
+It may be the prettiest thing to ever come out of a canning jar.

 peony jelly jars all in a row